-If you are having trouble connecting to the modem router with WiFi, try to isolate the problem:
+If you are having trouble connecting to the cable modem router with WiFi, try to isolate the problem:

 - The computer or WiFi device that you are using does not find the WiFi network.
-This can happen for the following reasons: - Someone pressed the WiFi On/Off button on the modem router, which turned off the Wradios.
-Check the 2.4 GHz and 5 GHz LEDs on the front of the modem router.
-If they are off, press the WiFi On/Off button to turn the WiFi radios back on. - Someone logged in to the modem router and disabled its WiFi radios or set up a WiFi schedule.
+This can happen for the following reasons: - Someone pressed the WiFi On/Off button on the cable modem router, which turned off the Wradios.
+Check the 2.4 GHz and 5 GHz LEDs on the front of the cable modem router.
+If they are off, press the WiFi On/Off button to turn the WiFi radios back on. - Someone logged in to the cable modem router and disabled its WiFi radios or set up a WiFi schedule.

 In this case, pressing the WiFi button does not turn the WiFi radios back on.
 You must log in to enable the WiFi radios.
-Use an Ethernet cable for a wired connection to the modem router.
+Use an Ethernet cable for a wired connection to the cable modem router.
 Then log in and change the settings.

-For more information, see Control the WiFi Radios on page 59. - Someone logged in to the modem router and disabled its SSID broadcast.
+- Someone logged in to the cable modem router and disabled its SSID broadcast.
 Your WiFi network is hidden and does not display in your WiFi client's scanning list.
 (By default, SSID broadcast is enabled.)
-To connect with WiFi, you must type the network SSID and password.
-For information about how to enable the SSID broadcast, see Specify Basic WiFi Settings on page 56. - You can find the WiFi network, but you can't connect.
+To connect with WiFi, you must type the network SSID and password. - You can find the WiFi network, but you can't connect.
 Check the following: - Make sure that your computer or device supports the security that you are using for your WiFi network (WPA or WPA2). - You are not sure what the WiFi password is.
-The preset WiFi password is on the modem router label.
-If you changed it and do not remember the new password, you can use a wired Ethernet connection to log in to the modem router and view or change the WiFi password.
-For more information, see Change the WiFi Security Option on page 57. - The WiFi signal strength is weak in your location.
-Is your modem router too far from your computer, or too close?
-Place your computer near the modem router, but at least 6 feet (1.8 meters) away, and see if the signal strength improves.
+The preset WiFi password is on the cable modem router label.
+If you changed it and do not remember the new password, you can use a wired Ethernet connection to log in to the cable modem router and view or change the WiFi password. - The WiFi signal strength is weak in your location.
+Is your cable modem router too far from your computer, or too close?
+Place your computer near the cable modem router, but at least 6 feet (1.8 meters) away, and see if the signal strength improves.

 Check for sources of WiFi interference that might block the signal.
-See Position Your Modem Router on page 11.